rchipka/symmetric/README.md

 Code should only be wrapped in cases where the **values embedded in the code** or the **code logic itself** needs to be kept secret from the client.

+Some use cases for nested block expressions are:

+  * Protecting hardcoded database passwords
+  * Protecting in-scope objects that contain sensitive information
+  * Forcing code to run in the server, even though it is able to run in the client